aleph-im/aleph-client/docs/content/programs.rst

 Programs
 ========

-Programs are special entries that define code to run on Aleph.im virtual machines.
+Programs are special entries that define code to run on Aleph Cloud virtual machines.

-Aleph.im currently supports programs written in Python that follow the `ASGI interface <https://asgi.readthedocs.io/en/latest/introduction.html>`_.
+Aleph Cloud currently supports programs written in Python that follow the `ASGI interface <https://asgi.readthedocs.io/en/latest/introduction.html>`_.

 In practice, the easiest approach is to use an